Sn1cke/TS-projektarbete/README.md

 ## How to install and run

-1. Clone the repo on your machine by using the command prompt
+1. Clone the repo to your machine by using the command prompt

 ```
 git clone git@github.com:Sn1cke/SASS-projektarbete.git